hoopdad/hoopdad.github.io/docs/ai/_posts/2024-07-30-File-loading-with-AWS-and-Snowflake.md

 ## Conclusion

 You now have 50,000 records in your table, thanks to the 40,000 we just added.

-Notice how fast these operations are completing.
+Notice how fast Snowflake (in a Snowflake-AWS subscription) is processing 10,000 records at a shot, once in the S3 bucket.
+Real workloads may includes millions of rows, but this gives you an idea of how quickly this system can process data.

 ![Successful Imports](/assets/2024-07-30-file-success.png)

 ![Table Count](/assets/2024-07-30-file-success2.png)